-The beaches.ie website currently provides information on 145 identified beaches (monitored and managed under the Bathing Water Quality Regulations) and 59 other monitored beaches.
-The site was developed and is maintained by the Environmental Protection Agency and is a collaboration with the Local Authorities and the Department of Housing, Planning, Community and Local Government.
+The beaches.ie website currently provides information on 147 identified beaches (monitored and managed under the Bathing Water Quality Regulations) and 57 other monitored beaches.
+The site was developed and is maintained by the Environmental Protection Agency and is a collaboration with the Local Authorities and the Department of Housing, Planning and Local Government.

-As most people go to their nearest beach the ‘Home’ page displays beaches near you and their water quality if you have your geolocation turned on.
+As most people go to their nearest beach, the ‘Home’ page displays beaches near you and their water quality if you have your geolocation turned on.
 Beaches near you display where they have excellent, good or sufficient water quality and do not have a reported swim restriction.
-Selecting a beach brings you to its beach page with more beach related information such as available amenities, weather, tides, historical water quality results, and photos etc. Also so you are informed of any beaches that may be experiencing issues around the country all beaches with reported swim restriction are displayed on the Home page.
+Selecting a beach brings you to its beach page with more beach related information such as available amenities, weather, tides, historical water quality results, photos, etc. Also, so you are informed of any beaches that may be experiencing issues around the country, all beaches with reported swim restriction are displayed on the Home page.

 You may have a number of beaches that are your favourites.
 For easy access to their beach information you can set up your own set of favourite beaches that you can access from the Favourites page.
 Saving and unsaving beaches as favourites is easy and is done in the beach pages by selecting and deselecting the heart icon.

 You can find articles under the ‘Love Your Beach’, ‘Beach Safety’ and ‘Water Quality’ areas of the Beach Guide.
 The number of articles will grow over time and we are inviting our stakeholders to submit articles that would be of interest and informative to you and other beach users.
 You can let us know, by using our feedback form on the Contacts page, about other articles you would like in our Beach Guide and if you would like to provide an article about how you #LoveYour Beach.